History of the chamber

 Organizational chart

-The members are at the top of the chart as the stakeholders.
+The members are the stakeholders at the top of the chart.
 From the members, a Board of Directors is elected.
-From the board, an Executive Committee is elected consisting of a chair, vice chair, treasurer, immediate past chair and board officers.
+From the board, an Executive Committee is elected consisting of a chair, vice chair, treasurer, immediate past chair, and board officers.
 The Executive Committee is empowered to make decisions on behalf of the board.
-The president and CEO is hired by the board and is responsible for hiring and managing the staff.
+The president and CEO are hired by the board and are responsible for hiring and managing the staff.

 Incorporation